Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 Dry white wines:

-Haut Brion blanc had very intense aromas of pear, pineapple and acacia flower, was formidably knitted together, impeccable balance, stunning acidity and depth and extremely long aftertaste.
+Haut Brion blanc had intense aromas of pear, pineapple, and acacia flower, was formidably knitted together, had impeccable balance, stunning acidity and depth, and an extremely long aftertaste.
 Fantastic stuff.
 97-99p.

-Domaine de Chevalier was incredibly aromatic with lemon grass, pear, apple and pineapple, extremely sophisticated, fabulous acidity and depth, long caressing aftertaste.
-This was exceptional showing.
+Domaine de Chevalier was incredibly aromatic with lemon grass, pear, apple, and pineapple, extremely sophisticated, with fabulous acidity and depth long caressing aftertaste.
+This was an exceptional showing.
 97-98p.

-La Mission Haut Brion blanc offered fabulous intensity of citrus and pineapple supported by great acidity and balance, lot of freshness, sophisticated touch and long, long finish.
+La Mission Haut Brion blanc offered fabulous intensity of citrus and pineapple supported by great acidity and balance, much freshness, sophisticated touch, and a long, long finish.
 Stunning wine.
 95-96p.
-Haut Bergey did the unbelieveable thing and performed as impressive La Mission Haut Brion blanc.
+Haut Bergey did the unbelievable thing and performed as impressive La Mission Haut Brion white.
 A great surprise!

-Malartic La Graviere, Olivier and Picque Caillou were intense and rich on the nose with pineapple and lemon grass, had great acidity on the palate with supporting fruit.
+Malartic La Graviere, Olivier, and Picque Caillou were intense and rich on the nose with pineapple and lemon grass and had great acidity on the palate with supporting fruit.
 Very stylish wines with finesse and elegance.
 Stunning efforts.
 Well-deserved 92p.

-Larrivet Haut Brion and Rahoul showed much freshness, fine aromas of acacia flower, pear and pineapple, fine concentration on the palate, balance and smooth aftertaste.
-Very attractive wines.
+Larrivet Haut Brion and Rahoul showed much freshness, the fragrance of acacia flower, pear, and pineapple aroma, fine concentration on the palate, balance, and smooth aftertaste.
+Beautiful wines.
 91p.

-Bouscaut and Chantegrive offered too fine acidity, intensity and structure, fine balance and freshness.
-Slightly less intense that these four aforementioned wines.
+Bouscaut and Chantegrive offered too fine acidity, intensity, structure, balance, and freshness.
+Slightly less intense than these four wines mentioned above.
 90p.

-Carbonnieux brought fresh, aromatic, well-knitted wine with fine acidity and firm finish.
+Carbonnieux brought fresh, aromatic, well-knitted wine with fine acidity and a firm finish.
 89p.

-La Clarte de Haut Brion (blend of grapes not good enough for Haut Brion blanc and La Mission Haut Brion blanc) offered fresh and aromatic apple, grapefruit and lemon peel aromas, attractive, round and smooth approach.
+La Clarte de Haut Brion (a blend of grapes not good enough for Haut Brion blanc and La Mission Haut Brion blanc) offered fresh and aromatic apple, grapefruit, and lemon peel aromas, attractive, round, and smooth approach.
 Tasty and very enjoyable.
 88p.

 MÉDOC

-Greysac and La Tour de By were again great surprises, really.
-These underachievers made as impressive wines as in 2009 vintage.
+Greysac and La Tour de By were, again, great surprises.
+These underachievers made as impressive wines as in the 2009 vintage.
 Catchy and seductive nose of black fruit, quite deep and aromatic.
 Sappy and chewy on the palate, full-bodied, quite concentrated, persistent fruity aftertaste.
 Bravo!
 91p.

 HAUT-MÉDOC

-La Tour Carnet had sensual nose of chocolate, mocha and black cherries.
+La Tour Carnet had a sensual nose of chocolate, mocha, and black cherries.
 Plenty of sweet fruit and fat ripe tannin.
-Very long on the palate with gracious and smooth aftertaste.
+Very long on the palate with a gracious and smooth aftertaste.
 Excellent effort for the vintage.
 92-93p.

-Belgrave, Citran and Coufran offered fine cherry nose, elegance, very nice structure and charm.
-Sappy with nice concentration on the palate.
-Fine smooth aftertaste 89p.
+Belgrave, Citran, and Coufran offered a fragrant cherry nose, elegance, lovely structure, and charm.
+Sappy with a nice concentration on the palate.
+Delicate, smooth aftertaste 89p.

 LISTRAC